 Beaudesert is the perfect place to start exploring the Scenic Rim as it is easily accessible from Brisbane, Ipswich and the Gold Coast.
 From there a number of circuits and routes both long and short can be launched.
-These include a run through Rathdowney, on to the Lions Road and down to Kyogle; a run up through Boonah out to Mt Alford, Warwick and the Darling Downs; a trip around the dams of the area; even a trip to an aptly named area at the shelf of Razorback Mountain called the Lost World; a run through Rathdowney and down the famed Mt Lindsay highway and so on.
+These include a run through Rathdowney, on to the Lions Road and down to Kyogle; a run up through Boonah out to Mt Alford, Warwick and the Darling Downs; a trip around the dams of the area; even a trip to an aptly named area at the shelf of Razorback Mountain called the Lost World; a run through Rathdowney and down the famed Mt Lindesay highway and so on.
+With many swimming holes, several camping grounds and places to fish too, you could probably quite happily lose yourself willingly in this area for a few days and come back greatly refreshed.

 The ride we are covering today is a loop that begins and ends at Beaudesert touring out through Kerry, Hillview, Rathdowney, out to Mt Barney and Maroon Dam and in to Boonah, Coulson, the Wyaralong Dam and back to Beaudesert.
 From there I return to the Gold Coast via Canungra and Nerang.